lix-project/lix-website/content/governance.md

 - Maintaining infra, releases, docs, or community spaces
 - Representing Lix publicly

-After **3 months of inactivity**, a member is marked **inactive**.
-They:

-- Stay listed as historical members
-- Can return to active status by resuming regular contributions
+To prevent stalling decision making processes, after **3 months of inactivity** a members stops being counted towards the quorum for core team votes (see next section).

-After **6 months of inactivity**, a member may be removed by vote.
+After **6 months of inactivity**, a member *may* be removed by vote.

 ### 2.3 Voting